 I am a dance artist, movement activist and a teacher of the Axis Syllabus based in Berlin, Germany.

-I dedicated my past 10 years (after the graduation in contemporary dance at the Salzburg Experimental Academy of Dance, SEAD, 2008) for intensive studies of the Axis Syllabus and created a strong teaching practice.
+I dedicated my past 14 years (after the graduation in contemporary dance at the Salzburg Experimental Academy of Dance, SEAD, 2008) for intensive studies of the Axis Syllabus, based on anatomy/biomechanics, and created a strong teaching practice.
 I've been performatively active again for 6 years.
 The decisive factor was the work of Alisa Tretau in her “Sweet Peep Salon,” a body-and sex-positive immersive performance space.
 Both “LABOUR_LAB” and “perspEGGtives” emerged from this performance.

 I studied dance/improvisation and composition with Susan Rethorst, Sara Shelton Mann, Keith Hennessy, Nita Little, Katie Duck and Stephanie Maher (among others).
 Teaching and lingering at Ponderosa Stolzenhagen with its thick his_her_theirstory in performance art has shaped my own creative language.

 On this page I am sharing performance projects with you.
 Both as a dancer/performer in works by others, as well as my own collaborations and solos.

 Find more about my embodied research and teachings in body politics, yoga, axis syllabus, contact improvisation and performance on my blog movementactivism